Firebox Access Portal Integration with AuthPoint

 Test the Integration

-To test the integration of AuthPoint and configuration of your Access Portal, you can authenticate with a mobile token on your mobile device.
+To test the integration of AuthPoint and the configuration of your Access Portal, you can authenticate with a mobile token on your mobile device.
 You can choose any method (one-time password, QR code, or push).

 In this example, we show the push authentication method (users receive a push notification in the mobile app that they must approve to authenticate).